apache/nuttx/configs/README.txt

 		CONFIG_USBDEV_TRACE_NRECORDS - Number of trace entries to remember

 	USB serial device class driver
-		CONFIG_USBSER_EPINTIN
+		CONFIG_USBSER
+		  Enable compilation of the USB serial driver CONFIG_USBSER_EPINTIN
 		  The logical 7-bit address of a hardware endpoint that supports interrupt IN operation